jabney/swiftSet/README.md

 `return true` `=>` `[1, 2, 3, 4]`

-When performing an `intersection` only items with a frequency of three are returned in the output.
+When performing an `intersection` only items with a frequency of `3` are returned in the output.

 `return freq === 3` `=>` `[2, 3]`

-When performing a `difference` only items with frequencies less than three are returned.
+When performing a `difference` only items with frequencies less than `3` are returned.

 `return freq < 3` `=>` `[1, 4]`

-When performing a `complement` only items with a frequency of one are returned.
+When performing a `complement` only items with a frequency of `1` are returned.

 `return freq === 1` `=>` `[1]`

-The `equals` operation returns true if the `min` frequency and the `max` frequency are both three.
+The `equals` operation returns true if the `min` frequency and the `max` frequency are both `3`.
 Equivalent sets have the same items, hence the same frequencies after the merge. `equals` doesn't use an evaluator, rather it analyzes the merged histogram to determine the `min` and `max` frequencies of the items.

 ```javascript
 var